Strong dispersion property for the quantum walk on the hypercube: Acknowledgements

 \section{Acknowledgements}

-We thank Ashley Montanaro for suggesting the problem and the connection to \cite{brandao2013exponential} and Raqueline Santos for participating in the early work on this subject.
-This work has been supported by Latvian Council of Science (project no.\ lzp-2018/1-0173) and the ERDF project 1.1.1.5/18/A/020.
+We thank Ashley Montanaro for suggesting the problem and the motivation for studying it and Raqueline Santos for participating in the early work on this subject.
+This work has been supported by Latvian Council of Science (project no.\ lzp-2018/1-0173).